Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Introduction

 With aging systems and near-capacity operations, service disruptions often occur in urban public transit (PT) systems.
+For example, the Chicago Transit Authority (CTA) reported an average of 75.4 abnormal events per day in 2019, with at least 1.1 events each day resulting in delays of over 20 minutes \citep{mo2022toward}.
 These incidents may result in passenger delays, cancellation of trips, and economic losses \citep{cox2011transportation}.
 During a significant disruption where the service is interrupted for a relatively long period of time (e.g., 1 hour), affected passengers usually need to find an alternative path or use other travel modes (such as transfer to another bus route).
 However, due to a lack of knowledge of the system (especially during incidents), the routes chosen by passengers may not be optimal or even cause more congestion \citep{mo2021impact}.
 For example, during a rail disruption, most of the passengers may choose bus routes that are parallel to the interrupted rail line as an alternative.
 However, given limited bus capacity, parallel bus lines may become oversaturated and passengers have to wait for a long time to board due to being denied boarding (or left behind).